1. Application

 11. Indemnification by Client

-You agree to indemnify, defend, and hold harmless TrustEdge and Cihan Karabalta from and against any claim, demand, damage, loss, fine, penalty, or cost (including reasonable attorneys' fees) brought by any third party arising from or related to:
+You agree to indemnify, defend, and hold harmless TrustEdge from and against any claim, demand, damage, loss, fine, penalty, or cost (including reasonable attorneys' fees) brought by any third party arising from or related to:

 - a breach of your authorization warranty in clause 4 (i.e. you did not in fact have authority to commission testing of one or more in-scope assets);